Murder of Laken Riley: Murder

 On February 22, 2024, Riley went for a morning run at the University of Georgia (UGA).
 At 8:55 a.m., Riley texted her mother: "Good morning, about to go for a run if you're free to talk".
 At 9:03 a.m., Riley called her mother.
-At 9:05 am., Riley is seen on security camera footage jogging with her phone in her hand and at 9:06 a.m, is last seen on camera turning toward the Oconee Forest park.
+At 9:05 a.m., Riley is seen on security camera footage jogging with her phone in her hand and at 9:06 a.m., is last seen on camera turning toward the Oconee Forest park.
 During her attack, Riley's phone called 911 at 9:11 a.m.
-Riley was attacked and killed between 9 a.m. and 9:32 a.m.
-Investigators determined that during the attack Ibarra had attemped to sexually assault Riley and partially removed some of her clothing before striking her in the head with a rock, killing her.
+Riley was attacked and killed between 9:06 a.m., and 9:32 a.m.
+Investigators determined that during the attack Ibarra had attempted to sexually assault Riley and partially removed some of her clothing before striking her in the head with a rock, killing her.
 Riley's mother tried to contact her multiple times through calls and texts but did not receive any response.

 At 12:07 p.m., Riley's roommate reported her disappearance to the UGA police after she did not return.
 At 12:38 p.m., Riley's body was discovered by UGA police in Oconee Forest Park behind Lake Herrick.
 Sergeant Kenneth Maxwell noted that Riley had visible injuries and could not locate a pulse.
 Maxwell then administered CPR to Riley but was unable to resuscitate her.
-According to Dr. Michelle DiMarco, who performed Riley's autopsy, Riley had sustained eight cuts to the left side of her head causing a complex skull fracture.
+According to Dr. Michelle DiMarco, who performed Riley's autopsy, Riley had sustained eight cuts to the left side of her head causing a complex skull fracture; there was also discoloration and hemorrhaging to the right side of her head and she suffered abrasion, contusion and laceration injuries to her left ear, neck, torso, abdomen, left hand and left leg.
+Moreover, there was petechias in her eyes and gums.
 Her cause of death was determined to be blunt force trauma and asphyxiation.
-Riley's Garmin watch, which she was wearing at the time, showed that her heart stopped at 9:28 a.m.
+Riley's smartwatch, which she was wearing at the time, showed that her heart stopped at 9:28 a.m.
 UGA police described Riley's murder as a "crime of opportunity" and reported that the killer appeared to have acted alone.
 There had not been a murder on the university's campus since 1983.

 Aftermath

-Riley's funeral was held on March 1, 2024, at the Woodstock City Church.
+Riley's funeral was held on March 1, 2024, at the Woodstock City Church with more than 1,000 people attending the service.
 She was buried at Enon Cemetery in Woodstock, Georgia.
 A memorial was made for Riley at Lake Herrick.
 Her family said they planned to establish a foundation in her honor.
 Her stepfather said: "She will be missed every day, but we promise to honor her life moving forward in a very big way".
 Riley's family started an online fund to raise money for the foundation, called the "Laken Hope Riley Foundation".